Does Your Company Need An App?

 8. Keep exploring, and exploiting the many features of Custom Cabinet Planner until you have it all working like you want

-Phases are intended to provide you the ability to break larger Projects into smaller bite sized pieces (to protect CASH-FLOW).
-The heading for the Phases column has two question marks in parenthesis when you receive the template, and those question marks should be replaced with the number of cabinets you would like to produce weekly for larger shops with a team and weekly payroll, and weekly or monthly for smaller one-man shops.
+Phases are intended to provide you with the ability to break larger projects into smaller bite-sized pieces (to protect CASH FLOW).
+The heading for the Phases column has two question marks in parentheses when you receive the template.
+Those question marks should be replaced with the number of cabinets you would like to produce; a weekly number for larger shops with a team and weekly payroll, and a weekly or monthly number for smaller one-man shops.

-A couple things to consider when breaking a large project into phases is to save the pass through public spaces for the last phase as these areas like Kitchens, Mud Rooms, etc., where lots of people, especially other sub-contractors are passing through, and often with ladders, trim, and other things that can damage your cabinetry, as they attempt to get to other areas of the home will typically lead to damage.
+A couple of things to consider when breaking a large project into phases is to save the pass-through public spaces for the last phase as these areas like Kitchens, Mud Rooms, Butler's Pantries, etc., where lots of people, especially other sub-contractors are passing through, and often with ladders, trim, and other things that can damage your cabinetry as they attempt to get to other areas of the home will typically lead to damage.
 Another thing to consider is to get all peripheral rooms with Plumbing as early as possible to allow other sub-contracts to move on with their part of the project.

 I think Phases are one of the secrets to success in our industry as they break big jobs into smaller billable segments of a job to keep your Cash Flowing in just as though you did multiple smaller projects.